barneyb/johann/README.md

 The `null` keyword is recognized as an alias for `0`.

-Functions can declare formal arguments within their parentheses, to create variables from passed parameters.
+Functions can declare formal arguments within their parentheses, to create local variables from passed values.
 These are normal variables, which means functions can take at most seven arguments.
-Per usual, type information may be provided, but is ignored:
+Per usual, type information is optional, and will move to the other side (like all variable declarations):

     fn add(int a, int b) {
         return a + b;
     }

-Parameters passed in a function call must be variables, not expressions.
-This includes literals.
-A convoluted way to print "one: 1" to STDOUT, using the `add` function defined above and several of the standard library functions:
+Parameters passed in a function call must be local variables, not expressions.
+This includes literals and global variables!
+A couple ways to print "one: 1" to STDOUT, using the `add` function defined above and several of the standard library functions:

+    # convoluted:
     char* c = "one: ";
     print(c);
     int a = -1;